MicrosoftDocs/windows-insider/wip/at-home/feedback.md

 3. Share your feedback link with your community.

+> [!NOTE]
+> If you're on an Azure Active Directory (AAD) work account, you can also see feedback from other users in your organization.
+[Learn more about giving and tracking feedback as a business.](https://docs.microsoft.com/windows-insider/at-work-pro/wip-4-biz-feedback).

 ## Check the status of your feedback

 You can come back to the **My feedback** tab of the **Feedback** section any time to see the status of your feedback.
 When the status of your feedback changes, you'll get a notification.
 (You'll also get these for feedback you upvote.)

-When it changes, you’ll see a banner on your feedback showing its status.
+When it changes, you’ll see a banner on your feedback showing its status:

 • **We've got it** - Your feedback's been sent to an expert to review.